cloudmesh-community/book/chapters/pi/kubernetes/417/bin/README.md

 # docker_setup.sh

 Now Install docker and turn off the swap memory.
-This shell will reboot the node per recommendation of the refereneces.
+This shell will reboot the node per recommendation of the references.

 ``
 sh docker_setup.sh